coveooss/terragrunt/README.md

 export_variables {
-  format          = "tf"              # Accepted values: "tfvars", "yaml", "json", "tf", "hcl" path            = "path_to_file.tf" # The format will be taken from file extension if the format wasn't given ignore_if_error = true | false      # If set to true, errors will be ignored and the file just won't be written in that case
+  format          = "tf"              # Accepted values: "tfvars", "yaml", "json", "tf", "hcl" path            = "path_to_file.tf" # The format will be taken from file extension if the format wasn't given ignore_errors = true | false      # If set to true, errors will be ignored and the file just won't be written in that case }
-}
 ```